scartasegna/hado/readme.md

 - A public subnet
 - A ECR cluster named as in the ecr.tf file with 1 task and 1 service already deployed
 - A Security group allowing access to port 3000
-- A S3 bucket for terraform state file
-- A DynamoDB schema for locking the file

 ### Configure the repo to allow Github to deploy a new app version